 Three Phase power supply

-A three-phase AC electric system is a three-wire system consists of three power circuits, with their sinusoidal voltage pattern varying 120 degrees apart from each other.
+A three-phase AC electric system is a three-wire system consisting of three power circuits, with their sinusoidal voltage pattern varying 120 degrees apart from each other.
 A three-phase system has two configurations: Star(wye) and Delta.
 Star configuration is a 4-wire system: three wires for power and the fourth wire is neutral.
 Delta configuration is a 3-wire system: three wires for power.
-High power industrial loads are powered by a three-phase supply.
+High-power industrial loads are powered by a three-phase supply.

 Difference between single-phase and three-phase

 - A three-phase supply is delivered using three wires (sometimes four wires depending on the connection – either star or delta).
 But the single phase is delivered using two wires.

 - The key difference between single-phase and three-phase ac supplies is their power-delivering capacity.
 A three-phase supply can deliver more power than a single-phase supply.

 - There are two types or three-phase configurations: star and delta.
 Whereas there is only one single-phase configuration.

 - Three-phase supply can power a high load than a single-phase supply.

 - Each phase of a three-phase supply is denoted as Red (R), Yellow (Y), and Blue (B) (sometimes as Black, Red, Blue or Brown, Black, and Grey – depending on region) whereas phase in a single phase is denoted as Line (L).

 - A three-phase supply is more consistent than a single-phase supply.